digitallysavvy/agora-signaling-demo/GUIDE.md

 </html>
 ```

-The structure is minimalistic, the body contains two main elements, the default `<app />`  and a `<container />` that we will use to add/remove `<div />`'s as users join and leave the channel.
-Then we load two javascript files, [`ui.js`](ui.js) that will contain all the functions for manipulating the UI, and [`agora-signaling.js`](agora-signaling.js) which focuses on the implimentation of the Agora Signaling SDK.
+The structure is minimalistic.
+The body contains two main elements: the default `<app />` and a `<container />` that we'll use to add/remove `<div />` elements as users join and leave the channel.
+Then we load two JavaScript files, [`ui.js`](ui.js)which will contain all the functions for manipulating the UI, and [`agora-signaling.js`](agora-signaling.js) which focuses on the implementation of the Agora Signaling SDK.

 ### Adding in CSS
-Now that we have our html set up, we need to add our styles.
+Now that we have our HTML set up, we need to add our styles.
 Open the [`style.css`](style.css) file and add this CSS below the existing CSS.

 ```CSS